thombashi/DateTimeRange/docs/pages/examples/index.rst

-    Use not the :abbr:`DST(Daylight Saving Time)` offset, but the standard time offset when you use datetime string as an argument. :py:class:`~datetimerange.DateTimeRange` class will automatically calculate daylight saving time.
+    Use not the :abbr:`DST(Daylight Saving Time)` offset, but the standard time offset when you use datetime string as an argument. :py:class:`~datetimerange.DateTimeRange` class automatically calculate daylight saving time.
 Some examples are below

         .. code:: console